LouisDesdoigts/dLux/docs/tutorials/introductory/overview.md

 wavels = 1e-6 * np.linspace(1, 1.2, 10)
 psf = optics.propagate(wavels)

-# Get out aperture transmission for plotting
+# Get our aperture transmission for plotting
 # Note we can use the 'aperture' key we supplied in the layers to access
 # that layer directly from the optics object!
 transmission = optics.aperture.transmission